Integration Environment Registration

 Method 1: Assign Role Collections using User Groups

-Open the newly created Custom IDP for Applocations and click Edit.
+Open the newly created Custom Identity Provider (IDP) for Applications and click Edit.

 Go to the User Groups section and Click the "+" button to add a new mapping.